8coon/automatons/README.md

 it's current state and changing it according to a pre-determined set of rules.

-*Automatons* library provides a function to construct a state machine:
+*Automatons* library provides a function to construct such state machines:

 ```javascript
 import {automaton} from "automatons";